 If the brain operates like a superhighway, Alzheimer’s disease aims to tangle it with inefficient routes and traffic jams, ultimately creating a shutdown.

 It’s thought that two proteins play a critical role in the development of Alzheimer’s disease – the buildup of amyloid-β into structures called plaques and tau into structures known as neurofibrillary tangles.

-For years, the focus of Alzheimer’s researchers like David Holtzman, M.D., chairman, Department of Neurology, Washington University, St. Louis, Missouri, was into the role of amyloid-β.
-In healthy brains, amyloid-β is cleared out of the brain on a regular basis, preventing its accumulation.
-Researchers focused on this abnormal amyloid-β buildup in Alzheimer’s disease.
+For years, the focus of many Alzheimer’s researchers like David Holtzman, M.D., professor and chairman, Department of Neurology, Washington University, St. Louis, Missouri, was into the role of amyloid-β.
+In healthy brains, amyloid-β is produced and cleared out of the brain on a regular basis, which prevents its accumulation.
+Researchers focused on the abnormal buildup of amyloid-β in Alzheimer’s disease.

 “Tau starts building up in regions of the brain associated with memory and spatial navigation.
 Once those areas are affected, the first clinical symptoms of the disease, forgetfulness and often disorientation, begin to show,” says Jim Summers, Ph.D., vice president of neuroscience discovery at AbbVie.

 Now researchers are beginning to understand the connection of amyloid-β and tau to Alzheimer’s.
 “The research community is focused on uncovering how tau misfolds, spreads and forms tangles and its relationship to amyloid-β.
 Unraveling these mechanisms is pointing us to new approaches to treat the disease,” Summers says.